‘Little Gaza’: Mourning loved ones Israel killed in West Bank refugee camps

 Keep readinglist of 4 items

-400 aid seekers killed in two weeks as Israeli forces step up Gaza attacks

 Immediately after the attack, Israeli forces prevented ambulances from reaching the teenager as he fought for his life for more than an hour, according to the Saaida family and the Palestine Red Crescent Society (PRCS).
-One ambulance was even hit by an Israeli army vehicle during the raid on October 19, according to the PRCS.
+One ambulance was even hit by an Israeli army vehicle during the raid, according to the PRCS.

 Four other boys were gravely injured in the attack and later died – along with eight other mostly young men.